 It is for this reason that the 9th symphony is often called the Choral.

 Legend holds that the combined orchestra only rehearsed twice before the performance.
-The qualify of the premier probably wasn’t anywhere as good as modern performances.
+The quality of the premier probably wasn’t anywhere as good as modern performances.

 Beethoven insisted on being on stage, even though it was officially conducted by Michael Umlauf.
-The problem was, Beethoven’s inability to hear made it impossible to properly keep time.
+The problem was Beethoven’s inability to hear made it impossible to keep time properly.
 Umlauf, knowing this was going to be a problem, told the orchestra beforehand to ignore Beethoven and just focus on himself.

 The house was packed save for the Emperor’s imperial box and many of the other boxes of the nobility.
 They had all already left the city for the summer.

 The concert opened with the Vienna premiere of Beethoven’s Missa Solemnis, which had premiered a month earlier in St. Petersburg, as well as his The Consecration of the House overture.

 Everyone was there for the main event, however.

 During the symphony, the crowd was very loud.
 Several times the police had to quiet people down.

 However, when it was over, the crowd went nuts.
 There was a rousing standing ovation.
 However, Beethoven didn’t know it.
 He couldn’t hear them clapping.

 One of the vocal soloists, Caroline Unger, reportedly had to turn Beethoven around so he could acknowledge the crowd.
 The crowd gave Beethoven five standing ovations, and for each one they waved handkerchiefs, hats, and their hands, knowing that he couldn’t hear them.